globallogicuki/qa-tech-test/README.md

 - Visit `localhost:3000` in a browser

 ## Challenge
-Once the app is started follow the instructions on the screen.
+Once the app is started follow the instructions on the screen and complete the solution in the folder `/src/test/e2e/`

 Each part of the challenge gets increasingly harder.
 The futher you progress the more we will be impressed.
 Complete as much as you can!